English plurals

-English nouns are inflected for grammatical number, meaning that, if they are of the countable type, they generally have different forms for singular and plural.
-This article discusses the variety of ways in which English plural nouns are formed from the corresponding singular forms, as well as various issues concerning the usage of singulars and plurals in English.
+English plurals include the plural forms of English nouns and English determiners.
+This article discusses the variety of ways in which English plurals are formed from the corresponding singular forms, as well as various issues concerning the usage of singulars and plurals in English.
 For plurals of pronouns, see English personal pronouns.

 Phonological transcriptions provided in this article are for Received Pronunciation and General American.
 For more information, see English phonology.

 Meaning

 Although the everyday meaning of plural is "more than one", the grammatical term has a slightly different technical meaning.
 In the English system of grammatical number, singular means "one (or minus one)", and plural means "not singular".
 In other words, plural means not just "more than one" but also "less than one (except minus one)".
 This less-than aspect can be seen in cases like the temperature is zero degrees (not *zero degree) and 0.5 children per woman (not *0.5 child per woman).